DuguaiPereira/NonAPICaptor/README.md

-### **Data Extractor Pro**
+### **NonAPICaptor**

-Data Extractor Pro is a powerful Windows application designed to simplify and automate the extraction of data from specific regions of your screen.
+NonAPICaptor is a powerful Windows application designed to simplify and automate the extraction of data from specific regions of your screen.
 By leveraging advanced OCR (Optical Character Recognition) technology, Data Extractor Pro enables professionals, researchers, and enthusiasts to efficiently capture, process, and record data into CSV files, saving time and boosting productivity.

 ---